 The Occoquan Beer Garden is a commercial business that has leased the former visitor center building (200 Mill Street) and the vacant land adjacent to the building (126 Mill Street) to develop and open an outdoor beer garden.
 The business will utilize the existing building for drink service and create an outdoor ‘beer garden’ experience on that adjoining property.
 The business owners are working through the land use process with the Town with site activity expected within the next few weeks.
 Updated – February 24, 2022

-Rivertown Overlook Townhome Development – Active
+Rivertown Overlook Townhome Development – Inactive

 The Rivertown Overlook project includes the development of eight townhomes at the corner of Center Lane and Ellicott Street.